 - Masks, Face Coverings, and Face Shields

 - General Guidance for Employers and Organizations

-Are transit agency drivers and employees required to wear face coverings?
+Are public transit agency employees required to wear masks?
+What about public transit passengers?

 How might a transit agency approach enforcing the face covering requirement for passengers?